North Sumatra: Kingdom, sultanate, and colonial era

 Malacca fell to the Dutch East India Company (the VOC) in 1641.
 Coastal areas of North Sumatra felt economic impacts as the VOC subsequently reduced the presence of trade in Malacca and shifted resources towards Batavia.
-Still, North Sumatra also saw an increase in Arab, Chinese and Indian traders.
+Nevertheless, North Sumatra also saw an increase in Arab, Chinese and Indian traders.

 After Britain gained a position on the nearby island of Penang by establishing a trading post for the British East India Company (Britain's first such post in the Far East) in 1786, the British traded heavily with the east coast of Sumatra.
 Prior to the nineteenth century, Dutch power was concentrated on the island of Java and parts of the Moluccas, the Dutch East India Company competed with the British East India Company for trade in the area, especially for pepper, with the two nations trying to obstruct the other's trade efforts.
-In the nineteenth century, the Dutch began to focus more on to areas outside Java, including North Sumatra, driving out British influence.
+In the nineteenth century, the Dutch began to focus more on areas outside Java, including North Sumatra, driving out British influence.
 Dutch control was formalized with the handover of most of Indonesia in the 1814 Treaty of London, which was renewed in the 1824 Treaty of London.
 However, the UK maintained a presence in several places that were considered important for trade, including parts of Sumatra and Kalimantan.